Kipper-Lang/Kipper/CONTRIBUTING.md

 For the moment though, the only target is TypeScript, which is defined in the file `/compiler/target/typescript` of `@kipper/core`.
 This target also is the default target that will be used for every compilation, unless another target is specified in `CompileConfig`.

+## Configuring the compiler

+The Kipper compiler uses a configuration interface `CompileConfig` to configure the compilation of a program.
+This interface can be passed as an argument to `KipperCompiler.compile()`, where it will be put into a `CompilerEvaluatedOptions` that merges both the default configuration with the user defined configuration.

+*Currently, configuring `KipperCompiler.syntaxAnalyse()` is not supported, as it does not yet support semantic analysis.
+This should be implemented in future releases.*

 ## How to add new compiler functionality